-Leo Welch remembers well the day his cousin’s guitar came in the mail.
+Leo Welch remembered well the day his cousin’s guitar came in the mail.
 Welch and another younger cousin brought the package to their house on a long walk up from the mailbox and were forbidden to play with it while the older cousin was away.
 But they could not resist and when the guitar’s owner found them with it he was so impressed with their playing that he gave them free use of the instrument.
 So began Welch’s self-education with the guitar.

 Before 1975, Welch played blues and worked solo and with groups playing at community gatherings, cafes, on radio stations and in local clubs.
 He occasionally opened or played the intermission for better-known acts.
 Welch noted that in the fifties and sixties before the liquor laws in dry Calhoun County were strictly enforced, clubs like the Blue Angel in Bruce attracted big-name performers like Ike and Tina Turner and B.B.
 King.
 Welch had the opportunity once to audition for B.B.
 King but did not have the money to travel to Memphis at the time.